EarthObservation/rvt-arcgis-pro/README.md

-# Relief Visualization Toolbox ArcGIS Pro python raster functions
+# Relief Visualization Toolbox ArcGIS Pro Python Raster Functions

 Relief Visualization Toolbox was produced to help scientist visualize raster elevation model datasets.
 We have narrowed down the selection to include techniques that have proven to be effective for identification of small scale features.
 Default settings therefore assume working with high resolution digital elevation models, derived from airborne laser scanning missions (lidar).